-As such the government yet to establish a proper rehabilitation in tribal districts but they keep the recovered girls and boys in a two-room compound and then shift them to Peshawar, the capital city of Khyber Pakhtunkhwa to live there.
+As such the government has yet to establish proper rehabilitation in tribal districts but they keep the recovered girls and boys in a two-room compound and then shift them to Peshawar, the capital city of Khyber Pakhtunkhwa to live there.

 Nosheen Bibi,19, says two years ago she was with his stepmother in a shopping Mall in Mardan wherefrom she was taken to Swat with another woman along with her stepmother and sold to a man there.

-“I came to know after staying for a day there that my stepmother had sold me for money and the man wanted to use me as sex girl in Gulf countries”, Nosheen explains.
+“I came to know after staying for a day there that my stepmother had sold me for money and the man wanted to use me as a sex girl in Gulf countries”, Nosheen explains.

 She says without telling the stepmother she escaped from the home in Swat and reached to a police station in Mingora.
 She says she lived for a year in the rehabilitation center now she is an NGO employee working on women’s rights.

-Amir Takkar, an employee of a non-profitable organization, working on runaway and drug-addicted children, says they had no exact data but he suggests that around three hundred boys and girls internally being smuggled for various purposes including forced marriages and child labourers.
+Amir Takkar, an employee of a non-profitable organization, working on runaway and drug-addicted children, says they had no exact data but he suggests that around three hundred boys and girls are internally being smuggled for various purposes including forced marriages and child labourers.
 He adds that despite indigenous human smuggling every year poor families send boys, girls and young women abroad for seeking a better life.

 Takkar says in 2017 two young men on the way to Europe came under an avalanche in Iran.
 According to their official record, Takkar says, around 275 children (78 girls and 197 boys under age) are missing from their homes in Pakistan for the last three years or more.

 They also searched and registered some cases but no one knows about their whereabouts, Takkar reveals.
 He further says parents’ ignorance, poor law implementation, and rigged family traditions are the main reasons that create a situation for youngsters to leave their homes.